-Past breast cancer research
+Past research into breast cancer

 Our scientists have made vital contributions to finding new and better ways to treat, diagnose and prevent breast cancer.
 Below are a few of our most important discoveries.